-Orderly development that is consistent with the principles in the relevant Key Development Principles Diagrams.
+Orderly development that is consistent with the а principles in the relevant Key Development Principles Diagrams.

-- Key Development Principles Diagrams apply to the following localities: - Park Avenue, Waitara Precinct; and - Pound Road, Hornsby Precinct. - Development should be designed to embody the principles of the relevant precinct Development Principles Diagram. - Pedestrian thoroughfares should be provided in accordance with the principles diagrams and/or Town Centre Linkage diagrams (see Annexure B). - Development in the vicinity of heritage items and Heritage Conservation Areas shown in the precinct diagrams should have regard to the provisions in Part 9 of this DCP. - Development adjoining railway lines and arterial roads should incorporate appropriate measures to reduce the impact of road/rail noise vibration and disturbance.
+- Key Development Principles Diagrams apply to the а. following localities: - Park Avenue, Waitara Precinct; and - Pound Road, Hornsby Precinct. - Development should be designed to embody the b. of the relevant principles precinct Key Development Principles Diagram. - Pedestrian thoroughfares should be provided in C. accordance with the principles diagrams and/or Town Centre Linkage diagrams (see Annexure B). - Development in the vicinity of heritage items and d.
+Heritage Conservation Areas shown in the precinct diagrams should have regard to the provisions in Part 9 of this DCP. - Development adjoining railway lines and arterial e roads should incorporate appropriate measures to reduce the impact of road/rail noise vibration and disturbance.